nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

-2a.
-The task name is duplicate
+1a.
+The add task request has invalid format

-> 2a1.
+> 1a1.
 MustDoList shows an error message <br>
+  Use case resumes at step 1

+1b.
+The add task request has a duplicate task name

+> 1b1.
+MustDoList shows an error message <br>
-  Use case resumes at step 2
+  Use case resumes at step 1

-#### Use case: List task
+#### Use case 3: List task

 **MSS**